awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-modify-sdp.md

 ## Script Modification Overview<a name="data-parallel-modify-sdp-overview"></a>

 SageMaker's distributed data parallel library \(the library\) APIs are designed for ease of use, and to provide seamless integration with existing distributed training toolkits\.
 + *SageMaker Python SDK with the library API*: In most cases, all you have to change in your training script is the Horovod or other data parallel library import statements\.
-Swap these out with the the SageMaker data parallel library equivalents\.
+Swap these out with the SageMaker data parallel library equivalents\.
 + *Focus on your model training without infrastructure management*: When training a deep learning model with the library on SageMaker, you can focus on your model training, while SageMaker does cluster management: brings up the nodes and creates the cluster, completes the training, then tears down the cluster\.

  To customize your own training script, you need to do the following: